Crosby-Ironton disciplines students who taunted star basketball player Chloe Johnson

 Days after some Crosby-Ironton High School students taunted star eighth-grade basketball player Chloe Johnson during a game, the school's principal says students have been disciplined and measures taken to prevent future offensive behavior from fans.

-The chants targeting Johnson came during Thursday night's varsity game between Crosby-Ironton and the Marshall School in Duluth, which the 14-year-old Johnson plays for.
-Johnson ? one of the best eighth-grade players in the country ? shared her story in January about overcoming mental health challenges and obsessive-compulsive disorder (OCD).
+The chants targeting Johnson came during Thursday night's varsity game between Crosby-Ironton and the Duluth Marshall, which the 14-year-old Johnson plays for.
+Johnson, one of the best eighth-grade players in the country, shared her story in January about overcoming mental health challenges and obsessive-compulsive disorder (OCD).

 The chanting of "OCD" came from a section of Crosby-Ironton fans when Johnson was holding the ball, according to a Facebook post from Chloe Johnson's father, Greg Johnson.